Pamblam/browser-mirror/README.md

 ##### Connect to the Server

-You can optionally pass `true` into the connect method if you wish to force all members to use the same browser as the Master.
-If your page does a CSS reset this might not be necessary, but if your page renders different on different browsers it's helpful to use this option.

-    mirror.connect();
+The connect method takes one optional parameter, a number 0, 1, or 2:

+ - `0` (default) - Do not enforce browser restrictions.
+This is fine if you use a CSS reset.
+ - `1` - Force all members to use the same browser as the leader for the best experience.
+ - `2` - Warn members that are not using the same browser as the leader that they will have a better experience if they use whatever browser the leader is using, but allow them to continue using the browser they're using.

+    mirror.connect(2);

 ##### Start the Session